 Learn more about this remarkable story of friendship between a Hawaiian royal and a Massachusetts-born immigrant during a self-guided tour of Parker Ranch‘s two historic homes: Mana Hale, with its warm koa-wood interior, and Puuopelu, which now houses the ranch’s headquarters.
 The views of the rolling Waimea hills are truly spectacular.

-18. Watch the sunrise at Coconut Island
+21. Watch the sunrise at Coconut Island

-Located in the heart of Hilo Bay is Coconut Island.
-A pedestrian bridge connects this tiny island to Banyan Drive.
-There are a couple of small sandy beaches, tide pools and a grassy area.
 It makes for an epic picnic spot and offers a front-row sunrise seat.
-We were lucky enough to see the sun come up over Coconut Island from the comfort of our hotel room in the The Grand Naniloa Hotel Hilo – a DoubleTree by Hilton.
+We were lucky enough to see the sun come up over Coconut Island from the comfort of our hotel room in The Grand Naniloa Hotel Hilo – a DoubleTree by Hilton.

-19. Visit a seahorse farm
+23. Visit a seahorse farm

-20. Climb a banyan tree
+24. Climb a banyan tree

-Next on our list of things to do in the Big Island of Hawaii is a little-know natural wonder, one that you won’t read about in most Hawaii travel guides.
+Next on our list of best things to do in the Big Island of Hawaii is a little-known natural wonder, one that you won’t read about in most Hawaii travel guides.
 While visiting Rainbow Falls, we climbed the set of stairs on the left side to the upper viewing area.
 About halfway, we noticed an unmarked path leading deeper into Wailuku Rivier State Park.
-We were intrigued and so we decided to check it out and just a few minutes later, we found ourselves face to face to this gigantic banyan tree.
-You’ll find more of these trees in Hawaii, the banyan tree on Maui being the most popular one, but his one was so spectacular that we were lost for words.

-21. Go cliff-diving at South Point
+25. Go cliff-diving at South Point

-When heading out to green sand beach, you can take a small detour to Ka Lae or South Point, the southernmost point of the United States.
+When heading out to Papakolea green sand beach, you can take a small detour to Ka Lae or South Point, the southernmost point of the United States.
 This is said to be the place where the Polynesians first discovered the Hawaiian Islands from Tahiti.
-But nowadays, South-Point is more about entertainment than anything else since it’s one of the most cliff-jumping spots on the island.
-Note that only strong swimmers should attempt jumping off the 40 ft cliff from the wooden platform.
-The currents are dangerous and getting back onto the cliff is not as straightforward.
+But nowadays, South Point is more about entertainment than anything else since it’s one of the most cliff-jumping spots on the Big Island of Hawaii.

-22. Watch a luau performance
+26. Watch a luau performance

 Luau suggestions:

-- Haleo luau at the Sheraton Kona Resort in Keauhou.
+- Haleo Luau at the Sheraton Kona Resort in Keauhou.

 - Voyagers of the Pacific luau at the Royal Kona Resort.